Ramón Nocedal Romea: Reception and legacy

 Some contemporaries concluded that Integrism died together with Nocedal, the opinion which reflected his immense personal influence on the party but which underestimated the mobilizing potential of ultraconservative, militant Spanish Catholicism.
-The party leadership was assumed by a triumvirate and shortly afterwards by Juan Olazabal Ramery, who remained faithful to Nocedal's line.
+The party leadership was assumed by a triumvirate and shortly afterwards by Juan Olazábal Ramery, who remained faithful to Nocedal's line.
 Until the early 1930s the party – at that time named Comunión Tradicionalista-Integrista – maintained its branches in almost all Spanish provinces and kept winning some seats in local elections, apart from the Vasco-Navarrese area gaining also few mandates in Catalonia and Andalusia.
 In 1932 the Integrists re-united with Carlism and shared its later fate.
 El Siglo Futuro remained in print for 61 years until its premises were ransacked by Republican militia in July 1936.

-Apart from some politics-related debates of the 1970s Nocedal does not figure prominently in contemporary Spanish historiography since he is firmly classified as ultraconservative Catholic politician.
-This is not the case of Integrism itself, by some scholars viewed as a temporary offshoot branch of Carlism, and by some as a grouping with clearly separate ideological identity.
-The very term “Traditionalism” is subject to related constant confusion, as it is applied to the nocedalistas, to another 1919 breakaway Carlist group the mellistas, to what is perceived as mainstream Carlism, to what is perceived as all manifestations of non-mainstream Carlism, to non-dynastical Carlism, to Carlism and Integrism distinguished but combined, to a broad Catholic conservative movement encompassing Carlism to Basque nationalism, to Alfonsist Catholic monarchism or is simply used interchangeably with “Carlism”.
+Pedro Carlos González Cuevas classifies Nocedal as a predecessor of the Spanish far-right.
+Integrism itself is viewed by some scholars as a temporary offshoot branch of Carlism, and by some as a grouping with clearly separate ideological identity.

 Following Nocedal's death a multi-volume collection of his works, chiefly a vast selection of his press articles, but also novels and theatrical plays, was published in Madrid between 1907 and 1928; part of it was reprinted in 2012 by an American public-domain publisher, Nabu Press.
 In 1952 an anthology of his works was published by Editorial Tradicionalista, which defined him as a Traditionalist Carlist.
 There are few streets in Spain named after Ramón Nocedal, e.g. the one in Elda.
 Perhaps the most lasting of all his initiatives is Colegio El Carmen, an educational institution he decided to set up with his wife in Manises and functional as a Catholic college until today.